 Major Small Business Challenges in New Mexico

 Running a company means wearing many hats, especially in the early days.
-Founders often juggle sales, marketing, operations, and human resources all at once.
-This balancing act makes it easy to overlook creeping issues until they become critical emergencies.
-Here are the most common reasons operations stumble.
+Founders often juggle sales, marketing, operations, and human resources all at once, making it easy to overlook creeping issues until they become critical emergencies.

 Insufficient Capital and Cash Flow Issues